 Individual letters were sent to stakeholders and management agencies, with follow up e-mails and information on the objectives of the surveillance audit.
 From this, a surveillance on-site meeting plan was organized and appointments for each individual meeting set.
-Due to the nature of the management of North Pacific Albacore, and the geographic location of the respective clients; Pacific coast Canada and Pacific coast USA, the on-site assessment proposed to cover a range of geographic locations with meetings held in Vancouver, British Columbia; Portland, Oregon and La Jolla, California.
-Final confirmation of meetings and dates resulted in meetings being held in Vancouver, British Columbia; and La Jolla, California.
+Due to the nature of the management of North Pacific Albacore, and the geographic location of the respective clients; Pacific coast Canada and Pacific coast USA, the on-site assessment covered a range of geographic locations with meetings held in Vancouver and Victoria; British Columbia; Portland, Oregon and La Jolla, California.